PROJECTS

 our lady of stars / books of hours & changes

 Our Lady of Stars is a multimedia project comprising an album, audiobook, and book of poetry and scores, which explores the shared written and aural syntaxes of music and language.
-Released independently on Sorana’s I Dream Sound imprint in collaboration with Nova/Universal and Lazy Gramophone Press, the work toured nationally with support from Arts Council England and was nominated for a British Composer Award.
-The album features performances by Joe Wright (saxophone/electronics), Alex Bonney (trumpet/cornet), James Maddren (drums), and The Ligeti Quartet.
+Released independently on Sorana’s I Dream Sound imprint in collaboration with Nova/Universal and Lazy Gramophone Press, the work toured nationally with support from Arts Council England and was nominated for an Ivots British Composer Award.
+The album features Joe Wright (saxophone/electronics), Alex Bonney (trumpet/cornet), James Maddren (drums), and The Ligeti Quartet.

 swansongs